5 Management of patients on antiretroviral treatment

-- Hidden or mild infections which have been missed clinically (i.e. unmask unrecognised infection).
-An example would be silent TB.
+- Hidden or mild infections which have been missed clinically because there hadn’t been any symptoms as the body has not been able to mount an immune response (i.e. unmask infection).
+An example would be previously undiagnosed TB.

 - Worsen existing infections.
 An example would be TB which has only been treated for a few weeks.

-Up to a third of patients starting antiretroviral treatment develop a mild immune reconstitution syndrome which does not require treatment.
+Up to a third of patients starting ART develop a mild immune reconstitution syndrome which does not require treatment.
 Rarely the immune reconstitution syndrome is serious and very rarely may be life threatening.

-It usually presents with fever and a worsening of the patient’s symptoms after starting antiretroviral treatment.
-All cases of severe immune reconstitution inflammatory syndrome must be urgently referred to an antiretroviral clinic.
-The immune reconstitution inflammatory syndrome usually presents abruptly within two weeks to a month after antiretroviral treatment is started.
-Consider immune reconstitution inflammatory syndrome in anyone who is not thriving after six weeks of antiretroviral treatment.
+It usually presents with fever and a worsening of the patient’s symptoms after starting ART.
+All cases of severe immune reconstitution inflammatory syndrome must be urgently referred to a specialist clinic or hospital.
+The immune reconstitution inflammatory syndrome usually presents abruptly within 2 weeks to a month after ART is started.
+Consider immune reconstitution inflammatory syndrome in anyone who is not thriving after 6 weeks of ART.